elki-project/elki-project.github.io/references.md

 Over the years, ELKI has been increasingly cited/used in scientific publications and other software projects.

-The following list is **automatically generated** from very heterogenous sources, and does contain errors.
-Where possible, we try to use metadata from DBLP, CrossRef.org, SemanticScholar, and HTML meta headers from the publisher web pages.
+The following list is **automatically generated** from very heterogenous sources, and may contain errors.
+Where possible, we try to use metadata from DBLP, CrossRef.org, OpenCitations, SemanticScholar, and HTML meta headers from the publisher web pages.
 For theses, seminar articles etc. this approach does however not work.
 We have not verified every citation discovered by the bot.

 2019
 ----